RaspAP/raspap-docs/docs/faq.md

 For help with crontab, head over to <a href="https://crontab.guru/">crontab.guru</a>.

 ## <a name="managed"></a> Can I configure a managed mode AP without using the UI?
+Yes, you can.
 Let's assume you are creating an RPi OS image (or other supported OS) with scripts that setup RaspAP at first startup.
 In this scenario, to configure a managed mode AP you must manually connect via a browser, make some changes via the UI and then save your settings.
 This can be also be done programmatically.
 Assuming you have [`wpa_supplicant.conf` fully populated](/faq/#headless) and a valid [`hostapd.conf`](/ap-sta/#how-does-ap-sta-work), set the following values in `/etc/raspap/hostapd.ini`:

 ```